Jakersnorth/Postshirt/README.md

 # Postshirt
 Postshirt is a realtime wireless posture detection system that transmits and classifies accelerometer data from an Adafruit Feather to an Android application via Bluetooth.
+A demo video of the whole system can be viewed [here](https://www.youtube.com/watch?v=Y39d0TkPlog)

 ### Putting it Together
 Postshirt has 3 distinct components: an arduino based sensor data recorder, a jupyter notebook SVM trainer, and an android application for runtime classification and user feedback